 For example

-Support your causes and effects with evidence and examples.
-This makes your paragraph stronger and more convincing.
+Support your causes and effects with proof and examples.
+Cause and effect paragraph examples make it stronger and more believable.
+It means using specific details to help readers understand better.

 For example